Vyral/chris-mullinix/_posts/2019-05-31-what-are-some-common-home-seller-mistakes.md

 {% include pullquote.html %}

 **3\.
 Failing to make repairs.** There are certain repairs that you can get away with not making, but there are some deal-breakers that you’ll need to take care of.
-Make sure your roof is in proper working order.
+For example. make sure your roof is in proper working order.

 **4\.
 Neglecting to declutter.** Minimizing the clutter and personal items in your home is essential.
 Make sure it’s very clean and smells nice, too.